Lincoln High School

 kacassidy@seattleschools.org

-My name is Katie Cassidy and I am a member of the social studies department at LHS.
+My name is Katie Cassidy (she/her) and I am in the social studies department at LHS.
 I am passionate about creating relevant social studies curriculum for civically engaged young people.
 Originally from the east coast, I graduated from Syracuse University with a B.A. in Social Studies Education, a B.A. in History, and a B.A. in Spanish.
-Currently I am finishing my capstone to complete my M.Ed. in curriculum and instruction from City University.
-I have been an SPS teacher since 2018 at Jane Addams Middle School and cannot wait to work with high schoolers.
+I recently completed my M.Ed. in curriculum and instruction from City University and my National Boards Certification in 2023.
 In my free time you can find me rollerblading, crocheting, and playing saxophone (not all at the same time…) Let’s have a great year!
 Go Lynx!

 Image of Veronica Castro